ausgerechnet/spheroscope/library/guidelines-v2.md

   + positive regard without desire
 - the technocrats in the EU fighting for Britain to remain
   + effort does not necessarily equal desire
-- I believe in votes at 16 and no GRP for transgender people
 - I'm endorsing my point from yesterday
   + the point is being reinforced, not desired